arethetypeswrong/arethetypeswrong.github.io/packages/cli/README.md

 attw --flipped <package-name>
 ```

-In the config file, `flipeed` can be a boolean value.
+In the config file, `flipped` can be a boolean value.

 #### Summary/No Summary